wozsun/BIPA/BIPA/BIPA3/5.Tata/Kosakata/U7 - Verba mem[ber~]kan.md

 # PHK

-Pemutusan Hubungan Kerja, layoff (termination of employment, usually by the employer) 裁员，解雇
+layoff (termination of employment, usually by the employer) 裁员，解雇（Pemutusan Hubungan Kerja）

 # putus